DanielChrobak/Discord-Storage-Server/README.md

    python app.py

 2. The Flask server will start, and you should see a message indicating that the bot has connected to Discord.
+   You'll see the discord.gateway log that it has connected to Gateway (Session ID: ...) twice, this is because when you run the script in debug mode, the script restarts with stat "* Restarting with stat".

-3. Access the web interface by opening a browser and navigating to `http://localhost:8080`.
+3. Access the web interface by opening a browser and navigating to `http://localhost:8080` or `http://server_private_ip:8080`.
+   On windows you can find your private IP by opening command prompt and running `ipconfig /all` where you'll find your NIC and it will be next to `IPv4 Address`

 ## Usage